 No air date or time has been set for the episode just yet, but previous Ghosts specials have been handed primetime slots in the schedules on 23rd December.
 This latest offering could well follow suit.

 Last year's Christmas special was notable for having a major guest star in Jennifer Saunders, a vocal celebrity fan of the show, who played the mother of Lady Fanny Button (Martha Howe-Douglas).

 Ghosts season 4 cast

 The writing team behind Ghosts, comprised of Mathew Baynton, Simon Farnaby, Martha Howe-Douglas, Jim Howick, Laurence Rickard and Ben Willbond, are all returning for this latest series.

 In addition to their roles in the Ghosts cast, they also dreamt up the concept and have previously worked together on CBBC's Horrible Histories and Sky One's Yonderland.

-It’s possible that recurring guest star Geoff McGivern could also reappear as Mike and Alison’s intrusive neighbour Barclay Beg-Chetwynde, who has been both friend and foe over the past three series.
+Recurring guest star Geoff McGivern will reappear as intrusive neighbour Barclay Beg-Chetwynde, who has been both friend and foe at points over the past three seasons.